 At the “International SAP Conference for Utilities and Oil&Gas”, we will run a pre-conference workshop to jointly elaborate on what digital transformation means for us and how you can start within your company to create what SAP calls the Digital Energy Network.

 You will have the opportunity to either work on a customer-centric or asset-centric scenario.
 We plan to split the workshop attendees into groups of six and run the workshop according to the Design Thinking Approach.

-At the end of the half day workshop, you will not only have been introduced to a new approach to holding workshops, which you can apply to your business, but you also will create a prototype of a digital business process, which can be used as a basis for subsequent discussions with SAP and your company.
+At the end of the half day workshop, you will not only have been introduced to a new approach to holding workshops, which you can apply to your business, but you will also have created a prototype of a digital business process, which can be used as a basis for subsequent discussions with SAP and your company.